zampat/icinga2-monitoring-templates/README.md

 # Update advice !

 Advice: The icinga2 director templates had been refactored completely.
 Naming conventions had been introduced.
-        The import of objects is now controled by parameter - choose one from below.
+        The import of objects is now controled by parameter - see help below.

 Legacy advice: If you would like to use the old templates checkout branch legacy_templates_v1